breadboard-ai/breadboard/seeds/graph-runner/README.md

 The node will pas the result of replacing placeholders as the `url` output property.

+### `xml-to-json`

+Use this node to convert XML to JSON.
+The node takes one required input property:

+- `xml` string, which is a string that contains the XML to be converted.

+The node will pass the result of the conversion as the `json` output property.
+The format of JSON follows the `alt-json` convention that is described in https://developers.google.com/gdata/docs/json.

 ### `fetch`

 Use this node to fetch data from the Internet.
-The node takes one required input property:
+The node takes the following input properties:

-- `url` string, which is the URL to fetch.
-For now, this node can only make a GET request with `Accept: application/json` header.
+- `url` string (required), which is the URL to fetch.
+For now, this node can only make a GET request.

+- `headers` object (optional), which is a set of headers to be passed to the request.

+- `raw` boolean (optional), which specifies whether or not to return raw text (`true`) or parse the response as JSON (`false`).
+The default value is `false`.

 The node will fetch data from the specified URL, parse it as JSON, and pass the result of the fetch as a `response` output property.